 When it comes to home-schooling, it’s easy to focus on the academic subjects like maths, English and science.
 But kids can learn anywhere – including the kitchen!
 This is a brilliant butter biscuit recipe that is perfect for cooking with kids – and yummy too!

 2tsp vanilla extract

-Make the butter biscuits dough
+Make the easy biscuit dough

-- Mix the butter and sugar together until its really light and fluffy looking.
+- Mix the butter and sugar together until it’s really light and fluffy looking.

 - Mix in the vanilla extract.

 - Add half the flour and mix well, then add the rest and mix slowly until you’ve got a nice dough that’s not too wet.

 - Knead the dough into a ball.
 Leave it in the bowl and put it in the fridge for half an hour to chill.

 - Roll out the dough to about the thickness of a pound coin.

 - Cut circles with the rim of a clean glass or use cookie cutters to make shapes.